lgvaioli/miniforum/README.md

 Miniforum uses PostgreSQL to store the posts users make, among other things, so you'll need to install it and setup at least one database.
 I won't be covering here how to get PostgreSQL up and running because it's beyond the scope of this document.
 Once you have PostgreSQL installed and running, you have to:

 * Create the tables necessary for Miniforum to work.
-You can do this easily by **running the script *postgresql/createTables.sql*** (the easiest way is probably just to copy and paste it and run it in pgAdmin).
+You can do this easily by **running the script *postgresql/createTables.sql***.
+The easiest way is probably just to copy and paste it in pgAdmin and run it from there.

 ### Testing in localhost (Docker and manual)